How To Use Personal Deadlines In Your Email Marketing Sequences To Create FOMO

 Even in a world of texting, DMs, and live chat, email is still one of the most effective ways to reach your customers, build awareness, nurture leads, and make sales.

-In this post, I’m going to walk you through the key elements you need to build a successful email marketing campaign using the secret sauce FOMO.
-But before we get to that, let’s go over what we’re going to cover.
+In this post, I will walk you through the key elements you need to build a successful email marketing campaign using the secret sauce FOMO.
+But before we do that, let’s review what we will cover.

 What we’ll cover